sann4673/udacity-nd027-data-warehouses/README.md

 Sparkify’s data is stored in JSON format in Amazon S3, including user activity logs and metadata on songs available in the app.
 The goal of this project is to design a pipeline that:
 * Extracts data from S3,
 * Stages it in Amazon Redshift,
-* Transforms it into a series of dimensional tables in a Redshift data warehouse, and
+* Transforms it into a series of fact and dimensional tables in a Redshift data warehouse, and
 * Conduct simple analysis.

 This structured data will enable Sparkify’s analytics team to easily query and analyze user activity.

 ### 1.2.
 Key Components